apache/apisix/docs/en/latest/discovery/kubernetes.md

 ## Summary

-The [_Kubernetes_](https://kubernetes.io/) service discovery [_List-Watch_](https://kubernetes.io/docs/reference/using-api/api-concepts/) real-time changes of [_Endpoints_](https://kubernetes.io/docs/concepts/services-networking/service/) resources, then store theirs value into ngx.shared.DICT \
+The [_Kubernetes_](https://kubernetes.io/) service discovery [_List-Watch_](https://kubernetes.io/docs/reference/using-api/api-concepts/) real-time changes of [_Endpoints_](https://kubernetes.io/docs/concepts/services-networking/service/) resources, then store theirs value into `ngx.shared.DICT`.

-Discovery also provides a node query interface in accordance with the [_APISIX Discovery Specification_](https://github.com/apache/apisix/blob/master/docs/en/latest/discovery.md)
+Discovery also provides a node query interface in accordance with the [_APISIX Discovery Specification_](https://github.com/apache/apisix/blob/master/docs/en/latest/discovery.md).

 ## How To Use

-Kubernetes service discovery both support single-cluster and multi-cluster mode, \
-applicable to the case where the service is distributed in a single or multiple Kubernetes clusters.
+Kubernetes service discovery both support single-cluster and multi-cluster mode, applicable to the case where the service is distributed in a single or multiple Kubernetes clusters.

 ### Single-Cluster Mode Configuration